-, and welcome to my collection of man’s great thoughts on flying, airplanes, and being a pilot.
+and welcome to my collection of man’s best thoughts on flying, airplanes, and being a pilot.

 Newest avquote: